igorjunio2015/loood/README.md

 ## 🎯 Agent Examples & Use Cases

-### Suna - Your Generalist AI Worker
+### lood - Your Generalist AI Worker

-Suna demonstrates the full capabilities of the Kortix platform as a versatile AI worker that can:
+Suna demonstrates the full capabilities of the Ludium platform as a versatile AI worker that can:

 **🔍 Research & Analysis**
 - Conduct comprehensive web research across multiple sources